bgruening/galaxy-rna-workbench/howto_kitematic_win.md

   Insert your credentials, and click _Login_.
   ![09.png](screenshots/kitematic/win/09.png "Docker Hub")

-10. Once logged in, the GUI shows some popular Docker images readilly available for running on your system.
+10. Once logged in, the GUI shows some popular Docker images readily available for running on your system.
   We are interested in the _Galaxy RNA workbench_.
 Type _galaxy-rna-workbench_ in the search bar located on the top of the window to search for this image on the Docker Hub.
   ![10.png](screenshots/kitematic/win/10.png "Search the galaxy-rna-workbench")